Glucose Test During Pregnancy: Everything You Need To Know

 Risks of Taking the Test

-With any blood draw, there is also a risk of infection at the needle insertion site.
+However, most women tolerate the test just fine.4 As with any blood draw, there’s also a risk of infection at the needle insertion site.13

 Benefits of Taking the Test

-The main benefit of taking the glucose test when pregnant is learning whether you have gestational diabetes.
-Knowing this can allow you to implement strategies to manage your blood sugar if you do.
-Managing your blood sugar better may help you avoid negative outcomes associated with uncontrolled gestational diabetes, such as an increased risk for high blood pressure, C-section, large baby, and fetal birth injuries.1
+The main benefit of taking the glucose test during pregnancy is learning whether you have gestational diabetes.
+If you do have it, you can implement strategies to manage your blood sugar better.
+This may help you avoid negative outcomes associated with uncontrolled gestational diabetes, such as an increased risk for high blood pressure, a C-section, a large baby, and fetal birth injuries.1,3

 How To Lower Your Blood Glucose Levels During Pregnancy

-If you are diagnosed with gestational diabetes, it is not your fault.
-Gestational diabetes is a result of placental hormones counteracting your body’s insulin.1
+If you’re diagnosed with gestational diabetes, it isn’t your fault.
+Gestational diabetes is a result of placental hormones counteracting your body’s insulin.1 However, you can take steps to lower your blood sugar.
+Some things you can do include:3,9,10

 • Increasing your intake of non-starchy vegetables such as broccoli, green beans, and spinach